usnistgov/oar-pdr/angular/src/app/datacart/README.md

      4. [`CartControlComponent`](cartcontrol.component.ts) provides control buttons for operating on the cart:
         * It needs to know how many are currently selected.
-One button will commence downloading on them, and another one can remove them from the cart.
+One button will commence downloading them, and another one can remove them from the cart.
-        * It needs to know which files have been successfully downloaded (and how many); a button allows those files to be removed.
+        * It needs to know which files have been successfully downloaded (and how many); a button allows those files to be removed from the cart.
      5. [`BundleplanComponent`](bundleplan/bundleplan.component.ts) manages the download process
         (triggered via `CartControlComponent` or a "download all" icon-click).
         * As particular data files are bundled into zip bundles, this component updates the download status